georgemillen/alx-system_engineering-devops/README.md

- a script that sets the permission to the file hello Owner: no permission at allGroup: no permission at all ther users: all the permissions
+a script that sets the mode of the file hello to -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello